azuredemoenvironment/ade/CONTRIBUTING.md

 ```

 This will execute a `deploy` command with your configuration.
 If you need to
-re-run a deployment, simply just execute the script again.
+re-run a deployment, simply execute the script again.

 ## Contribute